Decide what every saved video is for.

 Review 50 saved videos free.
 Buy once if it saves your queue.

-The founding price has ended.
+One-time purchase.
 First year of updates included.
-After that, updates are $19/yr -- optional.
+After that, updates are $25/yr and optional.
 You keep your version either way.